 Terms of Reference of the Expert Group on the International Telecommunication Regulations (EG-ITR)

-1. On the basis of contributions submitted by Member States, Sector Members and inputs from the Directors of the Bureaux if necessary, the EG-ITRs shall undertake a review of the 2012 ITRs, taking into account new trends in telecommunications/ICT, emerging issues and obstacles that may arise from the implementation of the 2012 ITRs and WCIT-12 Resolutions and Recommendations.
+1. On the basis of contributions submitted by Member States, Sector Members and inputs from the Directors of the Bureaux if necessary, the EG-ITRs shall undertake a review of the 2012 ITRs, taking into account new trends in telecommunications/ICT, emerging issues.

-2. The review should include among others:
+2. The comprehensive review of the 2012 ITRs conducted by EG-ITRs should include, among others:

 a) an examination of the 2012 ITRs to determine its applicability in a rapidly evolving international telecommunication environment, taking into account technology, services and existing multilateral and international legal obligations as well as changes in the scope of domestic regulatory regimes;

-) Legal analyses of the 2012 ITRs;

-c) Analyses of any potential conflicts between the obligations of signatories to the 2012 ITRs and signatories to the 1988 ITRs with respect to implementation of the provisions of the 1988 and the 2012 ITRs.
+b) a review of the provisions of the 2012 International Telecommunication Regulations on the basis of the new trends in telecommunications development worldwide, and make suggestions and proposals, which should reflect, in particular, the significant role of modern telecommunication/ICT in facilitating the global digital economic development and the digital transition.

-3. The EG-ITRs will present a progress report to Council 2017 and a final report to Council 2018 for examination and submission to the 2018 Plenipotentiary Conference with the Council’s comments.
+3. The EG-ITRs will present a progress report to Council 2022 and a final report to Council 2022 for examination and submission to the 2022 Plenipotentiary Conference with the Council’s comments.

 ______________